Control Council Law No 22

-Control Council Law No 22, Works Councils (10 April 1946) was a German labour law drafted in Allied-occupied Germany by the Military Government, to enable organisation of work councils in rebuilding the economy and society after World War II.
+Control Council Law No 22, Works Councils (10 April 1946) was a German labour law drafted by the Allied Control Council to enable the formation of work councils in rebuilding the economy and society after World War II.
 Work councils, which employees of a firm organised and elected democratically to determine workplace issues, had existed in Germany in various forms since 1889.
 They had been abolished by Adolf Hitler's Nazi party.
-The new Control Council Law No 22 provided a template for democratic German trade unions to reorganise through collective agreements with employers.
+The new Control Council Law No 22 provided a template for democratic German trade unions to re-organise through collective agreements with employers.

 Contents

 The key provisions of the new Law were articles I and V, empowering trade unions to organise work councils, and providing a template set of rights for elected representatives.

 Development

-The Control Council Law No 22 was replaced by a more comprehensive Betriebsrätegesetz 1952 (Work Councils Act 1952) once the new German constitution had passed in 1949, and a democratic government had been elected.
+The Control Council Law No 22 was replaced by a more comprehensive Betriebsverfassungsgesetz 1952 (Work Constitutions Act 1952) once the new German constitution had passed in 1949, and a democratic government had been elected.